Florida Asset Preservation Irrevocable TrustPut Experience On Your Side

 Who Needs FAPIT™?

 Anyone over the age of 50 with any assets should consider a FAPIT™.
 This Trust will make sure that you don’t lose all your assets to long term care.
 This Florida trademarked and tried legal estate planning Trust will be customized to your situation and can provide you with peace of mind knowing that your hard-earned assets won’t disappear because of an unforeseen accident or health issue.

 Attend an Educational Seminar

-Talk to Our Fort Walton Beach Trust Legal Counsel
+Talk to Our Fort Walton Beach Irrevocable Trust Legal Counsel

 FAPIT™ can be purchased with the entire Florida Estate Planning Package.
 It can also be coordinated with your Florida Last Will, Financial Power of Attorney, HealthCare Surrogate, and Living Will.
 Your Last Will and Testament will need a Florida Pour Over section so that the FAPIT™ can catch all forgotten assets if needed.
 Your Estate Plan should be coordinated so that ALL the documents work in Florida.

-At Vanover Law Firm P.A, we are committed to helping clients with all of their estate planning needs.
+At Vanover Law Firm P.A, we are committed to helping clients with all of their estate planning needs and those pertaining to irrevocable trusts in Florida.
 We can review your situation and determine how to ensure your assets and interests are fully protected.
-Call (850) 999-0006 to schedule your free consultation today.

 Client Centered.
 Results Driven.